We Understand Workers’ Compensation And Will Strive To Protect Your Rights

 Workers’ compensation was created for the benefit of workers injured on the job.
 Some injured employees try to navigate the workers’ compensation system on their own but sooner or later, most run into problems along the way.
 At Boynton, Waldron, Doleac, Woodman & Scott, P.A., in Portsmouth, New Hampshire, our personal injury attorneys know the workers’ compensation system well, and we aim to protect the rights of our clients.

 Our experience is helpful when an employer or the employer’s workers’ compensation insurer tries to deny a claim or cut off payments prematurely.
 Furthermore, some employers fire or demote employees unfairly after they file workers’ comp claims.
-Our attorneys help injured workers fight injustice and obtain all the benefits they are eligible for.
+Our work accident attorneys help injured workers fight injustice and obtain all the benefits they are eligible for.

 Our Clients Come First.
 Contact Us At 603-605-0204.

 Our law firm has been serving clients on the New Hampshire seacoast since 1920.
 We know how the system works.
 In addition to handling your workers’ compensation claim, our personal injury lawyers can help you with a third-party liability claim.
-If you are unable to work, we can also help you pursue a Social Security Disability claim.

 Workers’ compensation is for your protection.
 If you are injured at work, workers’ comp is there to pay a percentage of your weekly income and to pay your medical bills.
 If you have been denied coverage or if your company’s insurance carrier denies your claim, contact a lawyer who has a thorough knowledge of the system and your rights.